whisprer/zigbee-analyzer/CODE_OF_CONDUCT.md

-\# Code of Conduct
+# Code of Conduct

-We expect all contributors and community members to:
+## Our Pledge

+We are committed to providing a welcoming and inclusive environment for all contributors.

+## Standards

+**Expected Behavior:**
-\- Be respectful and professional.
+- Be respectful and professional

-\- Avoid harassment or discrimination of any kind.

-\- Discuss technical issues, not personalities.

-\- Use inclusive language and constructive feedback.
+- Use inclusive language
+- Accept constructive criticism
+- Focus on what's best for the community
+- Show empathy toward others

+**Unacceptable Behavior:**
+- Harassment or discrimination
+- Trolling or insulting comments
+- Personal or political attacks
+- Publishing private information
+- Unprofessional conduct

+## Enforcement

-Violations may result in moderation or removal of contributions.
+Violations may result in:
+- Warning
+- Temporary ban
+- Permanent ban

+## Reporting

+Report violations to security@whispr.dev

+## Attribution

-Adapted from the Contributor Covenant v2.1.
+Adapted from Contributor Covenant v2.1